anupam98-web/Parallel-Programing/AsyncIO/asyncIO.md

 # Note
-**Unlike multithreading, where threads are managed by the operating system scheduler, asyncio uses a single-threaded event loop to manage multiple asynchronous tasks.
+- **Unlike multithreading, where threads are managed by the operating system scheduler, asyncio uses a single-threaded event loop to manage multiple asynchronous tasks.
 This event loop schedules and executes tasks in a cooperative manner, avoiding the overhead associated with thread creation and context switching.**
+- Asyncio Runs on Single Thread.
+Event Loop:
+- Coroutines are executed within an event loop, which schedules and runs coroutines in a cooperative multitasking manner.
+The event loop manages the execution of coroutines, scheduling and running them in an efficient manner.
+It ensures that coroutines yield control appropriately so that other tasks can execute concurrently.
+- Both asyncio and JavaScript's event loop facilitate concurrency and scalability by allowing multiple tasks to execute concurrently without the overhead of creating additional threads.
+This enables efficient handling of large numbers of concurrent connections or operations.